abriz97/R0_simulations/README.md

 -   `generate_simulations.html` contains information on how the simulated data were obtained.
 -   `EpiEstim_comparison.html` compares the estimates otained from EpiEstim and our proposed adjusted method.
--   `report_simulations.html` compares the performance of the Linear Exponential Growth method and EpiEstim with and without adjustment on simulated data.
+-   `report_simulations_SEIR.html` compares the performance of the Linear Exponential Growth method and EpiEstim with and without adjustment on simulated data.
+-   `sensitivity_subexponential.html` compares the performance of the Linear Exponential Growth method and EpiEstim with and without adjustment on simulated data reproducing sub-exponential growth dynamics.

 ### License